weibing-bab/weibing-bab/README.md

-# Hi there, I'm WeiBing 👋
+# Hi there, I'm Wei Bing 👋

 I'm a Test Development Engineer